-Early this afternoon, the stunning horror of Newtown's massacre reached my ears.
-I, along with the rest of the nation, was shocked by the unveiling of evil in what appears to be yet another senseless tragedy.
-My prayers and the prayers of my family go up for those whose lives have been terribly changed by this unexpected intrusion of wickedness.
+Yesterday afternoon, the stunning horror of the massacre in Las Vegas reached my ears.
+I, along with the rest of the nation, was shocked by the unveiling of evil in another senseless tragedy.
+My prayers and the prayers of my family and church go up for those whose lives have been terribly changed by this unexpected intrusion of wickedness.

-Many questions arise as the country strives to comprehend why twenty children were suddenly shot to death.
-Already folks from all sorts of political positions are jockeying for an interpretation of what has happened, why it happened, and what must be done to prevent it from happening again.
+Many questions arise as the country strives to comprehend why a deeply disturbed man would do such calculated evil.
+And, as usual, folks from all sorts of political positions are jockeying for an interpretation of what has happened, why it happened, and what must be done to prevent it from happening again.
 The gun control debate, for example, is finding plenty of explosive fuel for renewed battles in our government and media arenas everywhere.

 The problem is more basic than these things.
 The problem is within the human heart.
-What happened today in Connecticut is nothing less than evil, whatever the motive of the attacker.
+What happened in Las Vegas is nothing less than evil, whatever the motive of the attacker.
 What was the purpose of his assault?
-While Adam Lanza sadly may have been a tormented person (no one seems to know quite yet what his personal story was), his actions can in no way be construed as trying to defend himself.
-It is clear that he was simply driven by a cruel desire to inflict pain and sufferin.
+While Stephen Paddock sadly may have been a tormented person (no one seems to know clearly what his story was), the actions of this 64 year-old retiree can in no way be construed as trying to defend himself.
+It is clear that he was simply driven by a cruel desire to inflict pain and suffering.

 However, if we are really concerned about getting right what is wrong with a country in which something so terrible can occur, we need to call this what it is: evil.
 Somehow evil was given such leeway in his mind and heart that it grew and eventually exploded in this unthinkable storm of hate and rage.

-And now families in Newtown are shattered with gaping holes left where loved ones once lived.
-Now little boys and girls are wounded, not just physically, but in their very souls with images seared into their minds which no one should be forced to see.
-Now mommies and daddies everywhere find themselves confronted by the utterly sobering truth that nothing can be taken for granted and that very bad things are ready to leap in and take what is most precious to them.
+And now families across America are shattered with gaping holes left where loved ones once lived.
+People like you and me are wounded, not just physically, but in their very souls with images seared into their minds which no one should be forced to see.
+People like you and me everywhere find themselves confronted by the utterly sobering truth that nothing can be taken for granted and that very bad things are ready to leap in and take what is most precious to them.

-In one brief moment, the entire world somersaulted for the community of Newtown, Connecticut.
+In one brief moment, the entire world somersaulted for the those impacted by the Las Vegas attack.
 Bodies were broken, dreams were shattered, and lives were snuffed out.
 The tragedy grew and grew, bringing with it a firestorm of anguish that will never completely heal while this world lasts.